Wei9711/NegGCNs/README.md

 $v=5$
 and
 $f(\cdot)$
 is graph convolution layer.
-Node 4, 7 are directly linked with node 5 by real positive edges, thus positive sampling convolution is performed by $x_{pos}=f(4,7,5).$
+Nodes 4, and 7 are directly linked with node 5 by real positive edges.
+Thus, positive sampling convolution is performed by $x_{pos}=f(4,7,5).$
-Node 3, 8 are negative sampled using MCNS methods, which based on Markov chain MonteCarlo methods and DFS, message passing to central node $v=5$ along virtual imaginary edges, then negative sampling convolution is performed by $x_{neg}=f(3,8).$ Given a certain negative rate $\beta$, we get negative sampling graph convolution result of this layer, i.e. $x^{'} = x_{pos} -\beta x_{neg} $
+Node 3, and 8 are negative sampled using MCNS methods, which are based on Markov chain Monte-Carlo methods and DFS, message passing to central node $v=5$ along virtual imaginary edges, then negative sampling convolution is performed by $x_{neg}=f(3,8).$ Given a certain negative rate $\beta$, we get the negative sampling graph convolution result of this layer, i.e. $x^{'} = x_{pos} -\beta x_{neg} $

 # 2. D2GCN (DFS-DPP-GCN)  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://drive.google.com/file/d/1jYKH9KaozAewr56ttqxB3I_NsWLUKhnM/view?usp=sharing)
-The second method is based on determinant point process (DPP).
-DPP helps to get good negative samples, which contribute negative information to the give node contrast to its positive samples and include as much information as possible to reflect the variety of the dark world.
+The second method is based on the Determinant Point Process (DPP).
+DPP helps to get good negative samples, which contribute negative information to the given node in contrast to its positive samples and include as much information as possible to reflect the variety of the dark world.

 This work [Learning from the Dark: Boosting Graph Convolutional Neural Networks with Diverse Negative Samples](https://aaai-2022.virtualchair.net/poster_aaai4442) appeared in the 36-th AAAI Conference on Artificial Intelligence (AAAI 2022)